dkandalov/dkandalov.github.io/_posts/2016-06-01-From-Groovy-to-Kotlin.markdown

 In Groovy the last expression in function/closure is its return value.
 You can use ``return`` keyword to return from function earlier, otherwise it's entirely optional.

-In Kotlin this is a bit more complex.
+In Kotlin this is more complex.
 Functions have to use ``return`` keyword while lambdas cannot use ``return``.
-The result of the last expression in lambda is the value that lambda will return because ``return`` in lambda means returning from enclosing method.
+The result of the last expression in lambda is the value that lambda will return because ``return`` in lambda means returning from enclosing method. <<--- TODO not true

-There must be good reasons for this (and didn't search for them, sorry) but why last expression in function needs ``return`` I do not understand.
+There must be good reasons behind this design in Kotlin but why last expression in function needs ``return`` is still a mystery for me.
-In practice I had no problems with it except when transforming Kotlin code from lambda into method and the other way round.
+In practice, I had no problems with it except when transforming Kotlin code from lambda into method and the other way round.

 #### Getting Class object
-Kotlin has its own reflection classes, i.e. in addition to ``java.lang.Class`` there is also ``kotlin.reflect.KClass``.
+Kotlin has its own reflection classes, i.e. in addition to ``java.lang.Class`` there is ``kotlin.reflect.KClass``.
-This makes sense because Kotlin has language features which do not exist in java (for example, optional function arguments) but can be confusing if you don't know about it.
+This makes sense because Kotlin has language features which do not exist in Java.
+(For example, you might want to check using reflection if function argument is optional.)

+In Groovy, as far as I know, it's not possible to know using reflection if function argument is optional or not.
+Probably, checking Groovy AST is the way to do it.

 Java:
 <java>